libreas/ausgabe26/03blumer/master.md

 urban spaces as well.
 This is what happens in Lausanne, Switzerland and this text will use Lausannes situation – both the neighborhood of the Flon and the Place de la Riponne – as case study for this phenomenon.
-But: the dealt issues you can find in this text are not limited to Lausanne.
+But: the dealt issues one can find in this text are not limited to Lausanne.
 Big cities in Europe and the Global North keep growing, almost all of them have strategies to govern these growth processes.
 In an increasing number of cities those changes lead to social conflicts,